buuug7/notes/road-map/frontend/css/css-basic.md

 }
 ```

-会让你的文本变成小型的大写字母,默认值是`font-variant:normal;`
-this is not a widely used property.
+会让你的文本变成小型的大写字母, 默认值是`font-variant:normal;`, 这个属性不常用。

+---

-### CSS line-height
+## CSS line-height

-for readibility concerns,the `line-height` is **the height of each line**.
-the `line-height` property uses the following units:
+For readibility concerns, the `line-height` is **the height of each line**. the `line-height` property uses the following units:

 - `px`
 - `em`
 - `%`
 - unitless-umbers,like `1.5`

-  The unitless values basically act like percentages,so `150%` is equal to `1.5` .the latter is just more compact and readable.
+The unitless values basically act like percentages, so `150%` is equal to `1.5`. the latter is just more compact and readable.

-#### why line-height is important
+### why line-height is important

-the purpose of the `line-height` is to define a readable line spacing for your text.because readibility is dependent upon the size of the text,
-it is recommended to use a dynamic value that is relative to the size of the text.use `px` is not recommended because it defines a static value.
+The purpose of the `line-height` is to define a readable line spacing for your text. because readability is dependent upon the size of the text, it is recommended to use a dynamic value that is relative to the size of the text. use `px` is not recommended because it defines a static value.
-the recommened method is unitless-numbers.
+the recommended method is unitless numbers.

 - for body text,a line height of 1.5 times the size of the text is recommended.
 - for heading, a line height of 1.2 is recommended.